walkerk1980/cloudhsm-base/README.md

   createCA.sh - Set up the local CA using the information provided in CASUBJECT and CAKEYPASS.
 This will create an openssl CA and move it to the data volume

-  cainfo.sh - Get info about the customerCA.crt in place within the conatiner
+  cainfo.sh - Get info about the customerCA.crt in place within the container